maykinmedia/objects-api/docs/introduction/index.rst

 an appropriate API.
 Domain specific objects can be a "signal", "dog", "tree", "parking permit", "complaint", "family", or anything really.

-Organizations, specifically municipalities, want to store, retrieve and connect these different kind of objects.
-For example: A "Zaak" should be able to refer to a "tree", or all "trees" need to be shown on a geographic map.
+Organizations (specifically municipalities) want to store, retrieve and connect these different kind of objects.
+For example: A "Zaak" (Case) should be able to refer to a "tree", or all "trees" need to be shown on a geographic map.

 These object registrations are necessary in the IT-landscape to create domain